animatedmax/spring-data-geode/src/main/markdown/index.md

-An initializer is declared within an [initializer](https://geode.apache.org/docs/guide/19/reference/topics/cache_xml.html#initializer) element by using a minimal snippet of Apache Geode’s native `cache.xml`.
+An initializer is declared within an [initializer](https://geode.apache.org/docs/guide/19/reference/topics/cache_xml.html#initializer) element by using a minimal snippet of Apache Geode's native `cache.xml`.
 To bootstrap the Spring `ApplicationContext`, a `cache.xml` file is required, in much the same way as a minimal snippet of Spring XML config is needed to bootstrap a Spring `ApplicationContext` configured with